Fig 1: Cobalt mined globally by country in 2017 in millions of kg

 Are you a conservative or an aggressive investor?
 It’s important to know what you need and what you are comfortable with.
 Listen in for some tried and true insights of a wealth coach for an aggressive investment on the road to indestructible wealth.

 Limitations to battery production

 One of the biggest problems in the electric vehicle is current battery technology and when developing electrically powered products, particularly in vehicles, battery life is paramount .
-Cobalt is one of the major components of a lithium-ion battery and could be a problem for the future development of electric transportation due to its location.
+Cobalt is one of the major components of a lithium-ion battery and it\’s essential in lithium metal production technology.
+However, there could be a problem for the future development of electric transportation due to the location of cobalt reserves.
 The Democratic Republic of Congo (DRC) holds over 60% of global cobalt resources (see fig 1).
 This is problematic as the DRC is troubled by political instability and corruption thus is ranked 183 out of 190 on the World Bank’s ‘Ease of Doing Business Ranking’ .
 Furthermore, 20% of cobalt from the DRC comes from artisanal mines where conditions for most workers which include children are terrible and as Congolese militias are often being funded by this cobalt.
 It is also considered a ‘conflict mineral’, making it more challenging for sustainable and ethically conscious companies to invest in.
 Finally, cobalt is generally found in grades between 0.05% and 0.4% , making pure cobalt mining expensive so almost all cobalt is mined as a by-product of nickel and copper.
 This causes cobalt prices to be almost completely dependent on the prices of these metals.
 While there are many potential new battery solutions, the existing production, efficiency, ethics and sustainability, mean new options will need to be found in the future for electric cars.